July 8, 2017

 Absolutely, there will be multiple food trucks offering great selection for vegetarians and omnivores alike.
 This year we have Melt City, Fat Duck, Le Tigre, Via Tevere Pizzeria, and Tacofino.
 No outside food or beverages will be permitted on site, with the exception of sealed or empty water bottles.
 We’ll have the options posted here once we’ve locked them in.

-Drink-wise, there will be expanded cider options this year, but please don't expect any gluten-free beer options.
+Drink-wise, there will be expanded cider options this year, and very limited gluten-free beer options as well as sodas and shrubs.
 As we announce our food truck lineup, please consult their menus.

 Of course.
 We'll be increasing the number of portable toilets this year.